On the Convergence of Prior-Guided Zeroth-Order Optimization Algorithms: Greedy descent framework and PRGF algorithm

 \subsection{Analysis on the PRGF algorithm with the historical prior}

 We apply the above analysis to a concrete example of the History-PRGF estimator~\cite{meier2019improving}, which considers the historical prior in the PRGF estimator.
-In this case, Lem.~\ref{lem:single-progress}, Thm.~\ref{thm:smooth} and Thm.~\ref{thm:strong} will manifest themselves by clearly stating the convergence rate which is robust to the learning rate.
+In this case, Lemma~\ref{lem:single-progress}, Theorem~\ref{thm:smooth} and Theorem~\ref{thm:strong} will manifest themselves by clearly stating the convergence rate which is robust to the learning rate.